Alexandria Real Estate Complaint Overview

-If you lost money on your investments in Alexandria Real Estate, you are encouraged to submit your information.
+If you lost money on your Alexandria Real Estate investment, you are encouraged to submit your information using the form on this page.
+You may also email ross@bfalaw.com or call 212.789.3619.

-Why Was Alexandria Real Estate Sued for Securities Fraud?
+Why is Alexandria Real Estate Being Sued for Securities Fraud?

 Alexandria Real Estate is a real estate investment trust.
 Its tenants are concentrated in life science industries, such as pharmaceutical and biotechnology companies.